MhmdFais/restaurant_page/README.md

 ## Installation

-1. Clone the repository using `git clone
+1. Clone the repository using `git clone` command.
 2. Run `npm install` to install the dependencies.
 3. Run `npm run build` to build the project.
 4. Run `npm run deploy` to start the server.